python4astronomers/python4astronomers/source/files/binaryfiles.rst

         cd py4ast/core
         ls

-    Read in the fits file.
+    Read in the FITS file.
 Find the time and date of the observation.
 Then use ``plt.imshow()`` to display the intensity array using some sensible minimum and maximum value so that the spectrum is visible.

 .. raw:: html